marcelkooi/awesome-newsletter-tools/README.md

 - [StackHunt](https://stackhunt.xyz/) - list of independent newsletters with categories
 - [Substack Discover](https://substack.com/discover) - list of newsletters using Substack with search functionality
 - [Thanks for Subscribing](https://www.thanksforsubscribing.app/) - curated list of newsletters with topics and search functionality
+- [Viral We Grow Newsletter Listing](https://viralwegrow.com/newsletterlist) - Listing of amazing newsletters on the VWG Community and connecting to their owners

 #### Podcasts